VictorienDotNet/Framer-Nodes/README.md

 # Framer-Nodes
-A node-based programming for Framer
+A node-based programming for Framer.
+Check the [website](https://nodes.framer.website/) for futher details.

 - NodeTemplate